The relation between history and present

 By definition, architecture is the artistic additions made to the structural base of a building which is not actually necessary for the building's functionality.

-Therefore, the architecture of a building defines how the owner would like to be seen in public.
-Architecture has a lot to do with personal taste and its often used to discard structural problems of the building as well as to improve its qualities by using expensive materials or labor-intensive artwork for decorations.
 The Reich Chancellery is a good study object for the different use of architecture and its development between 1736 until today.
 The building was, besides her historically importance, also a place where famous architects left their mark.
 Konrad Wiesend and Karl Friedrich Schinkel created the first building which was later used as the Old Reich Chancellery.
 The Architects Wilhelm Neumann, Ernst von Ihne, Eduard Jobst Siedler, Paul Ludwig Troost, Leonhard Gall and Albert Speer created later the architectural stage for the German chancellors to present the German Reich by extending the former Palace Radziwill into the Chancellery of the German Reich.

 But it was these architects too who created the architectural stage which helped optically underlining the need for power the German Chancellors used to have to present themselves to the world inside this building.
 For that reason an architectural analyses of the changes made to the building by the different chancellors help to understand the different characters of the residents.